jdmwihia/Simulation-And-Modeling/README.md

 This repository contains all **Simulation & Modeling projects** for the semester.
 Each project applies simulation techniques to explore real-world scenarios, analyze outcomes, and visualize results using Python.

-The first project, `diceRoller.ipynb`, simulates rolling dice multiple times, calculates probabilities, and visualizes results with plots.
+The first project, `diceRoller.ipynb`, simulates rolling dice multiple times, calculates probabilities, and displays results in a table.
 Future projects will expand on simulation concepts, probability analysis, and modeling scenarios.

 ---